 - "As you can probably imagine, leg- and headroom were more than adequate in the second-row seats, and I fit pretty comfortably into the bench seat in back." -- The Dallas Morning News (ESV)

-The Escalade comes with standard features like a 10-speaker Bose surround sound system, navigation, Bluetooth, USB port, rearview camera, rear parking sensors and tri-zone automatic climate control.
-Available features or features standard on higher trims include a power sunroof, a rear-seat entertainment system, blind zone alert and heated and cooled cupholders.
+The 2013 Cadillac Escalade comes with standard features like a 10-speaker Bose surround-sound system, navigation, Bluetooth, a USB port, a rearview camera, rear parking sensors and tri-zone automatic climate control.
+Available features or features standard on higher trims include a power sunroof, a rear-seat entertainment system, blind spot monitoring and heated and cooled cupholders.

 The majority of reviewers say the audio and climate controls are well-placed and easy to reach.
 One test driver says that the navigation system is one of the best on the market.
-Another critic dislikes the infotainment system and found it hard to pair a smartphone.
+Another critic dislikes the infotainment system and finds it hard to pair a smartphone.